R-Saunders/R-Saunders/README.md

 # Hello!

-I suppose this is the part where I tell you a little big about me?
+I suppose this is the part where I tell you a little bit about me?

 ![My Name Is](Name.png)